HoneyBunny3/D424Capstone/README.md

 Download and Install:

     Use the APK in the Main branch
-    Clone the repository, build, and install the app manually using the instructions in the Installation section.
+    Clone the repository, use the completed_capstone branch, build, and install the app manually using the instructions in the Installation section.

 Sign Up / Log In: